ThundeRatz/travesim/README.md

 ### ⬅ Input

-The simulation can work using 2 input interfaces, **differencial drive control** (default) or **direct motor control**.
+The simulation can work using 2 input interfaces, **differential drive control** (default) or **direct motor control**.
 It is important to notice that is not possible to use both interfaces to control different robots at the same time.

-#### Differencial drive control (default)
+#### Differential drive control (default)

 By default, the simulation receives commands of type [geometry_msgs/Twist](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html), representing the desired velocity of the robot in two components: linear and angular.